NathanBeatheaMartinez/Crypto-Clustering-Analysis/README.md

-# CryptoClustering
-In this challenge, I use your knowledge of Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.
+Predicted if cryptocurrencies are affected by 24-hour or 7-day price changes using Python and machine learning.

 Prepare the Data